-Reference is a module for Omeka S that allows to serve a glossary (an alphabetized index) of links to records or to searches for all resources classes (item types) and properties (metadata fields) of all resources of an Omeka S instance, or an expandable hierarchical tree of statically specified references.
-These lists can be displayed in any page via a helper or a block.
-References can be limited by site or any other pool, and ordered alphabetically or by count.
+Reference is a module for Omeka S that allows to serve a glossary (an alphabetized index) of links to records or to searches for all resources classes (item types) and properties (metadata fields) of all resources of an Omeka S instance.
+The references can be aggregated, for example to get all dates from "dcterms:date" and "dcterms:issued" together.

-See general end user documentation for Installing a module.
+See general end user documentation for installing a module.